emerald-dao/emerald-academy-v2/src/lib/content/tutorials/user-profile/en/readme.md

 pub fun main(add: Address): Profile.UserProfileInfo
 {
-  let publicCap = getAccount(add).getCapability(Profile.publicProfileStoragePath).borrow<&Profile.UserProfile>() ?? panic("Can't find public path!");
+  let publicCap = getAccount(add).getCapability(Profile.publicProfileStoragePath).borrow<&Profile.UserProfile{Profile.IUserProfilePublic}>() ?? panic("Can't find public path!");
   return publicCap.getUserProfileInfo();
 }
 ```

 1. `import Profile from 0x01;`: This line imports the contract named `Profile` from the address `0x01`.

 2. `pub fun main(add: Address): Profile.UserProfileInfo`: This line declares a public function named `main`.
 The function takes an `add` parameter of type `Address` and returns a value of type `Profile.UserProfileInfo`.

-3. `let publicCap = getAccount(add).getCapability(Profile.publicProfileStoragePath).borrow<&Profile.UserProfile>() ?? panic("Can't find public path!");`: This line retrieves the capability for accessing the public storage path of the user profile.
+3. `let publicCap = getAccount(add).getCapability(Profile.publicProfileStoragePath).borrow<&Profile.UserProfile{Profile.IUserProfilePublic}>() ?? panic("Can't find public path!");`: This line retrieves the capability for accessing the public storage path of the user profile.
 It first calls `getAccount(add)` to get the account object associated with the provided address.
 Then, it calls `getCapability(Profile.publicProfileStoragePath)` on that account object to obtain the capability for the specified public storage path.
-The `borrow` function is used to borrow the reference of type `Profile.UserProfile` from the storage.
-If the borrowing operation fails, the `??` operator is used for error handling, and the program panics with the error message "Can't find public path!".
+The `borrow` function is used to borrow a reference to the `UserProfile` resource from the capability.
+The `&Profile.UserProfile{Profile.IUserProfilePublic}` type parameter specifies that the borrowed reference should conform to the `IUserProfilePublic` interface defined within the `UserProfile` resource.
+If the borrowing operation fails (i.e., the resource is not found or does not conform to the interface), the `??` operator is used for error handling, and the program panics with the error message "Can't find public path!".

 4. `return publicCap.getUserProfileInfo();`: This line calls the `getUserProfileInfo` function on the borrowed reference `publicCap` to retrieve the user profile information.
 The function returns this information as the result of the `main` function.